[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 [Top Button]

-The Kerchners, according to family tradition, emigrated in the early
+The Kerchners, according to family tradition, emigrated in the mid

 1700's from the region of the former Reich State of Palatinate in Southwest